Shared Bicycle Rental Programs and Helmets

 Rental bikes have always raised a helmet question, since the renter may not have a helmet with them.
 Shops generally provide rental helmets to their customers, but an automated bike stand on the street poses a different problem.
 The systems are designed to appeal to casual renters for short trips, including those who did not plan to rent a shared bike when they left home and would not have a helmet along.
 Requiring those renters to use a helmet would discourage them from using the system.
 Early adopters were likely to be experienced bicyclists, and many had helmets.
 An estimated 15% would not even use the bike share system if they did not have a helmet along.
 But the real success of bikeshare comes from attracting new users who are not habitual riders, and from casual trips that often are not planned in advance.

 Most rental system sponsors are recommending but not requiring helmets.
 Where there are local helmet laws they do not usually apply to adults, who are the typical users of an urban shared bike system.
-The notable exception in the US has beem Seattle, where the Pronto program opened in 2014.
+The notable exception in the US was Seattle, where the Pronto program opened in 2014.
 Pronto provided rental bike helmets for $2.
 The helmets were sanitized between users.
-Pronto is being scrapped at the end of March, 2017, for variety of reasons, including the helmet requirement.
+Pronto was scrapped at the end of March, 2017, for variety of reasons, including the helmet requirement.
 Another article concludes that low ridership killed the system, and lists five problems, again including the helmet law.

 Another exception is Melbourne, (see below) where the law requires helmets for all ages.
 Brisbane is considering a system as well.
 Since most of the systems are recent, time will tell if usage rates for the ones in localities requiring adult helmets will differ solely because of the helmet requirement.

-Mexico City had adopted a mandatory helmet law, but this article on the European Bicycle Federation site says they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
+Mexico City had adopted a mandatory helmet law, but an article on the One Street site says they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
 This is the only report we have seen of a law repealed to facilitate shared biking.

 Vancouver launched their Mobi system in 2016.
 Each bicycle has a helmet attached.
 There are sanitary liners available at the bike stations.
 There is no charge for using the helmet, and the rider just locks it up with the bike when the ride is over.
 There is more info here.